IntersectMBO/cardano-db-sync/Readme.md

   following two components.
 In particular, it defines the database schema.
 * `cardano-explorer-node` which acts as a Cardano node, following the chain and inserting date from the chain into a PostgreSQL database.
-* `cardano-explorer` which serves data from the PostgreSQL database via HTTP.
+* `cardano-explorer-webapi` which serves data from the PostgreSQL database via HTTP.
+* `cardano-tx-submit-webapi` allows submission of pre-formed transmissions via a HTTP POST operation.

 ## Architecture